barroqt/7wonders-game-tracker/README.md

 So now whenever we finish a game I input the results (or write them down and input later) in order to let the data speak for itself.
 We have discovered many things about our playstyles since then.

-Although the UI is kinda sus at the moment, I hope this can help other 7 wonders players keep track of their games and get some juicy hindsights.
+I hope this can help other 7 wonders players keep track of their games and get some juicy hindsights.

 ## Installation